Emergency intake · Open right now

 Error messages, what you tried, hosting provider, when it started — whatever's at the top of your head.

-By sending, your request is logged at [Urgent] priority and goes straight to Andrew.
+By sending, your request is logged at [EMERGENCY] priority and goes straight to Andrew.
 Existing Premium-plan clients should additionally use their dedicated incident channel.

 What happens next